Viewer Rating

 The movie does not contain any action or adventure elements.

-The 1947 film "Crossfire" is an adaptation of the novel "The Brick Foxhole."
-While the film changed the victim's identity and the motive for the crime from the novel, the gender of all established characters, including the victim, remained consistent.
-No character canonically established as one gender was portrayed as a different gender.
+The film "Crossfire" (1947) is an adaptation of the novel "The Brick Foxhole."
+While the film changed the victim's identity and the motive for the crime from homophobia to antisemitism, the gender of all established characters remained consistent with the source material.
+No characters were portrayed as a different gender.

 The 1947 film "Crossfire" is the initial screen adaptation of its source novel.
 There is no evidence of any character being canonically or historically established as one race in prior material and then portrayed as a different race in this film.